-The Board has an administration agreement with Vestcor Inc. (Vestcor) to handle the day-to-day administration of the NBTPP.
+The Board has an administration agreement with Vestcor to conduct the day-to-day administration of the NBTPP.
 Vestcor collects employee contributions and pays out benefits in accordance with the plan provisions.
 They also provide pension services to help members understand their benefit entitlements.